canonical/gencodo/README.md

 ## Examples

-See the example templates under `examples/`.
+See the example templates under `examples/`; the invocation is covered in the test code.

 ## Contributing